malohtie/ssh2/README.md

-# ssh2
+# ssh2 library for codeigniter

-ssh library for php
+sorry no docs :'(